Engineering-Research-and-Development/true-connector/doc/PLATOON_USAGE_CONTROL.md

 [Complex Rule](policy_examples/complex.json)

-## NOT APPLICABLE AT TEH MOMENT - Modifier Rule
+## NOT APPLICABLE AT THE MOMENT - Modifier Rule

 ### Anonymize
 The following rule describes an example of modifier rule, anonymize, which will modify the payload response using json path.
 The current limitation is that the payload must be json string in order to be able to apply rules with modifiers.